 Thomas Jefferson (1743-1826) was the principal author of the Declaration of Independence, which asserted rights and freedoms of American citizens.
-Thomas Jefferson passed the statue of Religious Liberty for Virginia, which was an early right to give freedom of worship.
+Thomas Jefferson passed the Statue of Religious Liberty for Virginia, which was an early right to give freedom of worship.
 Jefferson was president 1800-1808 and oversaw the expansion of American territory in the West.

 Thomas Paine (1737-1809) was an English-American political writer.
 His pamphlet Common Sense (1776) helped create public support for the idea of American independence from Great Britain.
-He wrote many articles in support of revolution and republican ideals.
+He wrote many articles in support of political revolution and republican ideals.

 Benjamin Franklin (1706-1790) played a key role in encouraging the diverse colonies to join together in the war of independence.
 He later served as American ambassador to France and helped to cement the new U.S foreign status.
 Franklin was also a polymath, who amongst other achievements showed lightning could conduct electricity.

 George Washington (1732–1799) served as Commander in Chief of the American forces during the War of Independence.
 His tactical skills helped the American army defeat the British despite losing some battles.
 George Washington also served as first US president.